QuiltMC/developer-wiki/wiki/items/first-item.md

 ---
-title: Creating your first Item
+title: Creating your First Item
 index: 1
 ---

-# Creating your first item
+# Creating your First Item

 <!-- This is migrated from the old wiki and modified to match 1.20, with some additions -->
 Items are crucial to Minecraft, and almost any mod will make use of them.
 This tutorial will go through the basic steps for creating an item.

 ## Registering the Item

 The first thing we need to do is register the item so that the game knows to add it in.
 [Registries](../concepts/registries) are an integral part to Minecraft (and modding it).
-Blocks, Entities, Items, Sounds, Particles... all those different aspects are using a registry.
+Blocks, entities, items, sounds, particles... all those different aspects are using a registry.

 ---